There has been one epic problem in all my family tree research:

 If there is a female name in the Cashel family, it is "Agnes".

-George Cashel named his first-born child
+George Cashel named his eldest daughter

 Agnes Cashel